cellml/libcellml/docs/tutorials/tutorial4/tutorial4_py.rst

    :alt: Euler solution to the predator-prey model
    :align: center

-   Euler solution to the predator-prey population model
+   Euler solution to the predator-prey population model.

 .. container:: dothis